Fabian-Leal/Coding-Portfolio/README.md

 ## Background
 Hello!

 My name is Fabián Leal.
 A little bit about me: I did my undergraduate at Universidad de Chile where I majored in Industrial Engineering and did a Masters in Operations Research, both focused on data science and applied mathematics.
+I had many programming assignments and participated in some extracurricular projects that I included in this repository.

 I recently started working as a Data Analytics Consultant at a B2B Workforce Management Consulting firm, where I help other companies improve their workforce planning by analyzing their data, gathering insights, and programming for whatever problems I may find!